About the Therapist:

 To make an appointment with Lorrie, please call or text me at 703-231-7991 or email email@example.com.

-Lorrie sees clients in person in Falls Church and also offers teletherapy/online sessions.
+Lorrie is in network with BCBS insurance and sees clients in person in our Tysons/Vienna office and also offers teletherapy/online sessions.